 The induction ceremony for the Class of 2019 will take place on Sunday, April 7, 2019 at the River Center Eventorium, 330 SW 3rdSt in Des Moines.
-The event will begin with dinner provided by Flying Mango and a performance by Sumpin’ Doo, featuring IBHOF members, brothers George and Gil Davis.
+The event will begin with dinner provided by Flying Mango, dessert by Steve Vasquez, and a performance by Sumpin’ Doo, featuring IBHOF members, brothers George and Gil Davis.
 After the award presentation and individual performances by the current inductees, the night will end with a jam session for any attending IBHOF members and friends.

-TICKETS will become available to the public on February 1 and can be purchased by clicking the TICKET in the right-hand column.
+ADVANCE TICKETS ($25) HERE.
 Last year’s event was sold out in advance so don’t delay.
 There are a limited number of V.I.P. tickets available at $50 each.
 V.I.P. perks include early event entry and premium reserved seating.
-Please contact Bryan Church to purchase V.I.P. tickets (515) 577-7749, firstname.lastname@example.org
+Please contact Bryan Church to purchase V.I.P. tickets (515) 577-7749, email@example.com

 The Iowa Blues Hall of Fame is sponsored by: Frame Works, Flying Mango, Fat Tuesday Productions, River Center Eventorium, Marriott, VividPix & Design, Hawkeye Elks Lodge 160 & Rose Temple 33 and proudly supported by the six Iowa blues societies: Mississippi Valley Blues Society in Davenport, Linn County Blues Society in Cedar Rapids, South Skunk Blues Society in Newton, Southeast Iowa Blues Society in Fairfield, Lizard Creek Blues Society in Fort Dodge and Central Iowa Blues Society in Des Moines.